 Green glazed faience rectangular plaque amulet decorated in high relief the frontal figures of the Osirian triad: Isis (left) and Nephthys (right) flanking and holding the hands of Horus-the-Child, who is naked and wears the side-lock of youth.
 Suspension loop at the back.
 Chipped on left side with left shoulder of Isis missing.
 Mounted in filigree gold work with gold suspension wire.

-Presented by Prince Français, 1st Prince of Canino and Musignano (1775-1840) to Hortense Eugénie Cécile Bonaparte, Queen Consort of Holland.
-Lucien Bonaparte (1783-1837).
-Page 107 in the Bram Hertz calaogue (1857): "1046 Pair of Ear-rings in shape of the God Chnum (Jupiter Chnebis), set as ear-drops, with stands and rings, and necklace of blue bugles, glass beads ; a plate, on which is Horus, between Isia and Nephthys ; an ape, a frog, a clasp, or counterpoise of a collar ; two lions and a ram-headed hawk ; set with gold frames, and clasp of Etruscan workmanship.
-These were formerly presented by the Prince of Canino to the Queen Hortense, having been found at Vulci"
+Presented by Lucien Bonaparte, Prince Français, 1st Prince of Canino and Musignano (1775-1840) to Hortense Eugénie Cécile Bonaparte, Queen Consort of Holland.
+Pope Pius VII gave land to Napoleon Bonaparte’s exiled brother in Montalto di Castro, Province of Viterbo, Lazio, Italy.
+This included the necropolis of the ancient Etruscan city of Vulci to.
+From 1828 antiquities were unearthed from tombs from about the 7th – 6th century BC and are now within museum collections around the world.
+The provenance of this artefact is recorded on page 107 in the Bram Hertz collection catalogue of 1857: "1046 Pair of Ear-rings in shape of the God Chnum (Jupiter Chnebis), set as ear-drops, with stands and rings, and necklace of blue bugles, glass beads ; a plate, on which is Horus, between Isia and Nephthys ; an ape, a frog, a clasp, or counterpoise of a collar ; two lions and a ram-headed hawk ; set with gold frames, and clasp of Etruscan workmanship.
+These were formerly presented by the Prince of Canino to the Queen Hortense, having been found at Vulci".